Anti-Inflammatory Diet Plan →

 • Pinch of ground ginger

-• ½ cup creamy nut butter or sunflower seed butter for nut free option
+• ½ cup creamy nut butter or sunflower seed butter (thick and well-stirred, not oily)

 • ½ cup fine sugar or sugar substitute